Tag Archives: Photoshop

 5 Reasons I Shoot my Photos in the RAW

 RAW doesn’t mean I don’t wear clothes, RAW is a type of image format a digital camera uses to capture and store photographs.
 Every camera “takes” a RAW image, but most point and shoot cameras then process that image into the popular JPG format.
+So what is all the hoopla on RAW vs JPG and why does it matter?

 Even the best photo with the perfect exposure can benefit from a clean “pop” of contrast and sharpening.